 Improving outcomes from police interactions

-Police play a vital role in our community and are often the first responders to calls for assistance, including from those people living with mental illness or experiencing a mental health crisis.
+Police play a vital role in our community and are often the first responders to calls for assistance, including from people living with mental illness or experiencing a mental health crisis.

 These interactions can have a long-lasting impact on the recovery of a person living with a mental illness, members of the community, and on the mental health and wellbeing of police and other frontline services.